sumitgiri87/Cybersecurity/Playbook-NIST-Incident-Response-Lifecycle/README.md

 This repository contains the following files:

-- **/W04 - Playbook for Cat & Box Scenario - Sumit.pdf**: The final project report in PDF format, which includes detailed explanations of the incident response workflow, rationale for decisions, and the key steps taken to develop the playbook.
+- **/Final_Report.pdf**: The final project report in PDF format, which includes detailed explanations of the incident response workflow, rationale for decisions, and the key steps taken to develop the playbook.
 - **/README.md**: This README file, providing an overview of the project, its scenario, context, methodology, and instructions for use.